Last updated on December 29th, 2023

 For our final stop on our Arkansas adventure, we headed to Hot Springs National Park, which is our 34th United States National Park.
 But this national park is unlike any other we have visited!

-Similar to the other 62 national parks, there is some interesting nature and geology at Hot Springs National Park, but what really makes this park unique is that it is in the middle of a town!
-Typically you have to venture a bit off the beaten path to explore the parks, but Hot Springs National Park is located smack dab in the middle of Hot Springs, Arkansas, with tons of things to do, places to eat, and some gorgeous architecture.
+Similar to the other 62 national parks, there is some interesting nature and geology at Hot Springs National Park.
+But what really makes this park unique is that it is in the middle of a town!
+Typically you have to venture a bit off the beaten path to explore the parks.
+But Hot Springs National Park is located smack dab in the middle of Hot Springs, Arkansas.
+There’s tons of things to do, places to eat, and some gorgeous architecture.

 We didn’t know what to expect beforehand, but Hot Springs National Park exceeded our expectations!
 We loved exploring the different elements of the park, from the beauty of the surroundings, the cool (or should we say hot?!) features of the hot springs, and the historic buildings.
 There is a little something for everyone to enjoy!